GDI512/void-test/README.md

 ```

-The `void-test` library defines its own main function so the following code can be compiled to an executable as-is.
+The `voidtest` library defines its own main function so the following code can be compiled to an executable as-is.
 Assuming everything went right except for the `emplace_back()` function which forgot to increase the capacity of the vector exponentially, the output will look like this (but in color):

     (unit constructor-test)
       (unit default-constructor)